wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Cleric/Martyr_Domain.md

 ###### Overcome Adversity (6th Level)

-Starting at 6th level, when you use your [Relieve Suffering](#Martyr_Domain_relieve_suffering) to take the condition affecting a creature, you can repeat the original saving throw against the feature if it had one.
+When you use your [Relieve Suffering](#Martyr_Domain_relieve_suffering) to take the condition affecting a creature, you can repeat the original saving throw against the feature if it had one.
 On success, the condition ends instead of being transferred.

 Additionally, when you take damage as a result of the [Warding Bond](#Warding_Bond_warding_bond) spell, you have resistance to that damage.